Skip Navigation

 We strive to promote health equity through the following aims:

-• Identifying and monitoring the cancer burden and needs in the catchment area.
+• Identifying and monitoring the cancer burden and needs in our catchment area.

-• Collaborating with the community to help the cancer center focus its cancer research, outreach and education activities on community priorities.
+• Collaborating with the community to help focus the cancer center's research, outreach and education activities on community priorities.

 • Stimulating and supporting research that addresses cancers and concerns specific to the catchment area and as guided by community stakeholders.

-• Performing cancer outreach and education activities to reduce cancer burden in the catchment area in collaboration with community partners.
+• Performing cancer outreach and education activities to reduce the cancer burden in our catchment area in collaboration with community partners.

 The area we serve

-The cancer center’s catchment area encompasses a diverse set of communities.
-This includes a rapidly growing Latino community, black/African Americans, Native Americans, immigrant and rural communities – all of whom tend to have difficulty accessing care.
-For example, African American women are more likely than white women to die of breast cancer, and rural Kansans are more likely to die of colorectal cancer compared to Kansans living in urban and semi-urban communities.
+As such, the cancer center’s catchment area encompasses a diverse set of communities.
+This includes a rapidly growing Latino community, Black/African Americans, Native Americans, immigrant and rural communities – all of whom tend to have difficulty accessing care.
+For example, African American women are more likely than White women to die of breast cancer, and rural Kansans are more likely to die of colorectal cancer compared to Kansans living in urban and semi-urban communities.

 Catchment area numbers